jeff-dillon/music_challenge/README.md

 - Add a new function to display all of the Tracks in a given Playlist

 Bonus:
-- Add a new function to display all of the distinct Genres in a Playlist
-- Use the new function to display the distinct Genres in the "Heavy Metal Classic" playlist
+- Add a new function to display the distinct Genres in the "Heavy Metal Classic" playlist
 - Print out the total # of Tracks by Genre
+- Add a new function to dsiplay the top 10 artists by total sales

 ## Database Diagram